cs3157/recitations/E-Memory-Pointers/memory-pointers.md

 a[i] = -1;
 ```

-However note that arrays in C have no bound checking, so you can access something
+However note that arrays in C have no bound checking, so you can read/write an
-past the end of the array.
-It may even work, at least most of the time, but
+element past the end of the array.
+It may even work, at least most of the time,
-it's illegal.
-Valgrind testing can catch some of this, and compiler warnings might
+but it's illegal.
+Valgrind testing can catch some of this, and compiler warnings
-catch others, but it's up to the programmer to be careful.
+might catch others, but it's up to the programmer to be careful.

 ```c
 int a[10]
 a[10000]; //the compiler lets you do this, but it's illegal
 ```

 Declaring multidimensial arrays is also possible, but fairly rare.

-    int matrix[50][50];
+    int matrix[50][20];

+Note that once you pass an array into a function, the array becomes a pointer to
+the first element, and loses all its array-ness.
+So within the scope where `int
+a[10]` was declared, `sizeof(a)` returns the number of bytes of the array `a`,
+ie 40.
+But if you pass `a` into a function as `arr`, then `sizeof(arr)` is NOT
+40, but 8, the size of a pointer.

 ## Pointer Arithmetic ##

-If you have a pointer, you can do basic arithmetic with it to address
+If you have a pointer, you can do basic arithmetic with it to address adjacent
-adjacent elements.
-All arithmetic is with respect to the element being addressed,
+elements.
+All arithmetic is with respect to the type of element being addressed,
-so if you have an int pointer `p`, `p+1` points to the next int, which is 4 bytes later.
+so if you have an int pointer `int *p`, `p+1` points to the next int, which is 4
-So usually you should think in terms of elements, not in terms of bytes.
+bytes later. *Think in terms of elements, not in terms of bytes.*

 ```c
 int *p = q; //p is a pointer to int; It's pointing to the same place as q, exactly where doesn't matter now